-- NFPA 701 - Class 1 of the U.S. Department of Commerce Commercial Standard 1915330 · California Flammability Bulletin 117- ASTME 84 - Upholstered Furniture Action Council (UFAC) (Gold Tag)
+- NFPA 701 - Class 1 of the U.S. Department of Commerce Commercial Standard 1915330 California Flammability Bulletin 117- ASTME 84 - Upholstered Furniture Action Council (UFAC) (Gold Tag)

 All upholstered furniture must be in good condition.
 Residence Life and Housing, The Office of Emergency Management and Safety, and/or the Fire Marshal reserve the right to have a student remove any item that presents a fire, health, or safety hazard.
-Guests: Residents are responsible for guest conduct in the residence halls and may be held accountable for any misconduct.
-Guests should be escorted at all times.